loteoo/ks/README.md

 </details>

-You can optionally add basic completion by adding `source <(ks completion)` in your shell profile.
+You can also setup basic completion by adding `source <(ks completion)` in your shell profile.

 ## Usage